sibuspd/YouTubeCloneMERN/backend/README.md

 * If you’ve fixed the imports but still encounter the issue, Node.js might be using cached modules.
 Clear the cache or restart the server:

+## Importance of Cookie Parser

+### What cookie-parser Does?

+**Parses Cookies from Requests:**
+It reads cookies sent by the client in the Cookie header of the HTTP request and makes them accessible as an object on req.cookies.

+**Supports Signed Cookies:**
+It can validate and parse "signed" cookies, which are cookies encrypted with a secret key for added security.
+A signed cookie will only be accessible if it has not been tampered with.

+**Facilitates Cookie Management:**
+While cookie-parser is used to read cookies, it doesn't manage cookies directly.
+For setting cookies, you typically use res.cookie().